Looking for Rewards?*

 If you’re a higher-rate, or additional-rate, taxpayer, you may be required to pay more tax on your rewards.
 Depending on your personal tax rate, along with the amount of interest you earn, interest payments may or may not be tax-free.

 It would be hard to function in the modern world without a current account, and you might find it difficult to set up many of the things you take for granted.
 This includes cheap broadband deals, a phone contract and all kinds of other simple pleasures.

 You can receive money electronically, set up standing orders and make payments to other people over the phone and online.
 Plus, you can often keep an eye on your balance through mobile apps.

 When you’re comparing current accounts, look through the offer details very carefully.
-Benefits to look for are ones that will save you money, as well going for a bank with a reputation for strong customer service.
+Look for benefits that will save you money and consider opting for a bank with a reputation for strong customer service.

 Should I consider an app-based bank account?